 - > The results or impact.
 Then you can track back to tell how it happened.

 In all cases, do not make the reader wait too long to tell them what the story is about.
 A good rule of thumb is that no more than 10 percent of a story should be introductory material.
 But do not think of this – to use a textbook term – as a ‘delayed lead’.
 Your story begins where it begins and that does not have to be with a list of facts.

 Your conclusion should work the same way.
-Satisfying endings include:
+Satisfying ending:

 - > Tie up loose ends (what happened to the characters or what will happen next)

 - > Summarise the theme once more to remind us why we are interested